3CordGuy/coders-liturgy/src/routes/prayers/for-when-rejected.md

 How long, O Lord?

-But I am reminded, in my sorrowful state, that you are a God acquainted with grief.
+But I am reminded, in my current state, that you are acquainted with grief.

-**May I consider this.**
+**May I consider this:**

 You bore immeasurable guilt, sorrow, pain, and mental anguish when you walked this soil we stained with sin.<br/>
 To be "God with us," you laid down greatness and experienced great loss and rejection.<br/>